DougHennig/DeployFox/Doc/Documentation.md

 - *Settings*: the settings for a task are specific to the task type and are discussed below.

-The status bar displays the path for the open project file and a color chart showing the colors used in the grid for the status of the tasks.
+The status bar displays the path for the open project file, a color chart showing the colors used in the grid for the status of the tasks, and a link that takes you to the DeployFox home page.

 ## Task types